Let the Sunshine In (film)

-Let the Sunshine In (Un beau soleil intérieur), or Bright Sunshine In, is a 2017 French romantic drama film directed by Claire Denis.
-The film is an adaptation of Roland Barthes's 1977 text A Lover's Discourse: Fragments (French: Fragments d’un discours amoureux).
-Novelist Christine Angot and frequent Denis collaborator Jean-Pol Fargeau have both been reported as Denis's co-writers on the project.
+Let the Sunshine In (Un beau soleil intérieur), or Bright Sunshine In, is a 2017 French romantic drama film directed by Claire Denis and starring Juliette Binoche.
 It opened the Directors' Fortnight section of the 2017 Cannes Film Festival.
 At Cannes, it won the SACD Award.

 Plot

 Isabelle, a middle-aged divorced artist, has an unsatisfying relationship with a married banker, Vincent, who enjoys the sex with her but is committed emotionally to his wife.
 Looking for love, she begins a series of other relationships.

-She meets and feels an instant connection with an actor who, after she sleeps with him, reveals he is not separated from his wife despite what he had said earlier.
+She meets and feels an instant connection with an actor who, after she sleeps with him, implies he is not separated from his wife despite what he had said earlier.
 She begins sleeping with her ex-husband but picks a fight, ending their relationship.
 Isabelle is wooed eventually by Marc, influential in the art world, who says he wants things to progress slowly and offers a serious relationship.
 However, Isabelle sees a psychic, who tells her that, although the relationship will not last, she should keep looking for the right man.

 Cast

 Production

+The film is based on themes from Roland Barthes's 1977 text A Lover's Discourse: Fragments (French: Fragments d’un discours amoureux).
+Denis initially considered adapting Barthes' book into a film, and ultimately just used it as a source of inspiration.
+The screenplay was co-written by the director with novelist Christine Angot.

-Director Claire Denis and Christine Angot co-wrote the screenplay of the film.
-Juliette Binoche played the lead role in the film.
-The film began shooting in January 2017 in Creuse, France.
+Shooting began in January 2017 in Creuse, France.
 Shooting wrapped on 21 February 2017.
 The film was shot by Agnès Godard.
 Etta James' version of the song "At Last" was used in the film.